Buttermilk Crispy Chicken Sandwich

 If a cocktail is more your style, a classic whiskey sour is the perfect match.
 The smooth whiskey brings warmth, while the citrus adds just the right amount of tang to contrast the crispy coating.
 It’s bold but refreshing—just like a great fried chicken sandwich should be.
 Whatever you choose, make sure it lets the flavors shine and keeps you coming back for another bite.

-For the best flavor and tenderness, let the chicken soak in the buttermilk mixture for up to 24 hours—patience pays off.
-Got leftovers?
-No problem!
-Store fried chicken in an airtight container in the fridge for up to two days, but keep the buns and toppings separate unless you enjoy soggy regrets.
-When it’s time to reheat, skip the microwave and pop it in a fully preheated oven at 375°F (190°C) for 10 minutes to bring back that crispy, just-fried magic.
+• Leftovers?
+Store fried chicken in an airtight container in the fridge for up to 2 days—just keep the buns and toppings separate.
+Reheat at 375°F (190°C) for 10 minutes to bring back that crispy, just-fried texture.

 The image shows a crispy chicken sandwich with lettuce and mayonnaise in a soft bun, accompanied by potato chips on a wooden board.